Ktoxcon/30-days-of-rust/src/days/day-0/README.md

 ## Notes

-It's really interesting how **Rust** doesn't need any specific import statement or extra library to print some text in `stdio`.
+It's really interesting how **Rust** doesn't need any specific import statement or extra library to print some text in `stdo`.
 In **Rust** `println!` is a macro not a function.
 At this point I don't know what's the difference between a function and a macro.